 Keys are denoted by numbers and A/B for minor/major keys respectively, so E major is 12B and D-flat minor is 12A.
 It’s easy to see by glancing at the Camelot wheel that a song recorded in F (7B) would mix harmonically into a song recorded in D minor (7A).

 Open Key Notation

-Very similar to the Camelot Wheel, the open key notation is an open source method of visualising keys, whereas the Camelot Wheel is a copyrighted system by Mixed In Key.
-Used by Traktor, the system is very similar to the original circle of fifths.
-The only difference is that the Open key uses D / M for major / minor, based on German (dur / moll) rather than English (major / minor).
-So F major is 12d and D minor is 12m.
+Very similar to the Camelot Wheel, the open key notation is an open-source method of visualising keys.
+However, the Camelot Wheel is a copyrighted system by Mixed In Key.
+Used by Traktor, Open Key Notation is very similar to the original circle of fifths.
+The only difference is that the Open key uses D / M for major/minor, based on German (dur / moll) rather than English (major/minor).
+So F major is 12d, and D minor is 12m.

-Finding the key of a piece of music used to involve a thorough knowledge of the above musical theory and a good ear to find the key manually.
-However, these days we have various pieces of software that can analyse our tracks and find the key for us, they are usually very accurate and can even find other information such as the BPM and beat grid information at the same time.
+Finding the key of a piece of music used to involve a thorough knowledge of the above musical theory and an excellent ear to find the key manually.
+However, these days we have various pieces of software that can analyse our tracks and find the key for us.
+The software is usually very accurate and can even find other information such as the BPM at the same time.

 Mixed In Key

 The software that started it all!
 Mixed In Key, is an extremely accurate piece of software and developed the Camelot Wheel!
 Backed by many professional DJ’s, Mixed In Key analyses your track and then gives you an option where you want the information placed in your tracks data.
 You can have it written into the various places within the tracks data, including the comments, track title or key section.